yunhao-qian/Othello-AlphaZero/README.md

 Due to Othello's nature and resource limitations, this implementation differs from the original AlphaZero:

 - Neural network size and training volume are significantly reduced.
-- To compensate for the cost of generating self-play data, board symmetry is leveraged for 16x data augmentation (4 rotations × 2 flips × 2 color inversions).
-- Since legal moves in Othello depend only on the current board state and not on previous positions, our implementation simplifies the neural network input features by excluding historical positions.
+- To reduce the need for self-play data and accelerate training, we leverage the game's inherent symmetry, as outlined in the AlphaGo Zero paper.
+Self-play data is augmented eightfold using reflection and rotation, and random transformations are applied to board positions before neural network evaluation.
 - There is no resignation mechanism.
 Consequently, all self-play games are played to completion and included in the training process.

 ## Results

-With the optimized C++ MCTS implementation and a downscaled neural network, our setup achieves **27,200 MCTS simulations per second** on a 24-core CPU paired with an NVIDIA GeForce RTX 4090 GPU.
-Each action takes **30 milliseconds** on average for 816 simulations, enabling rapid self-play data generation.
+With the optimized C++ MCTS implementation and a downscaled neural network, our setup achieves **28,000 MCTS simulations per second** on a 24-core CPU paired with an NVIDIA GeForce RTX 4090 GPU.
+Each action takes less than **30 milliseconds** for 800 simulations, enabling rapid self-play data generation.

 Training and Evaluation: Results are pending and will be added upon completion.